ibm-cloud-docs/netezza/start/provisioning.md

 1. Choose a corresponding location.
    Based on your selection of platform, {{site.data.keyword.netezza_short}} is available in different locations.
 1. Specify a name for your instance.
-1. Choose a workload contour, Netezza units (NZU) and storage values.
+1. Choose a workload contour, Netezza units (NZU), and storage values.
-   For more information about workload contours, Netezza Units (NZU) and available storage configuration, see [Architecture](/docs/netezza?topic=netezza-compute-isolation&interface=ui).
+   For more information about workload contours, Netezza Units (NZU), and available storage configuration, see [Architecture](/docs/netezza?topic=netezza-compute-isolation&interface=ui).
 1. Choose a performance profile and storage density.
 1. Choose an endpoint type.
 1. Configure advanced features.